Hollandaise sauce is disgustingly rich and delicious on Eggs-Florentine.

-An aside: Even if you live in an apartment, a parsley pot is so easy, a must.
-A lemon tree is perhaps more difficult in the icy American climates, but it makes a beautiful tree, covered with yellow fruit in moderate climates for much of the year.
+Even if you live in an apartment, a parsley-pot is so easy; a must.
+A lemon tree is perhaps more difficult in the icy American climates, but it makes a beautiful plant, covered with yellow fruit in moderate climates for much of the year.

-Hollandaise sauce is only for you if your cholesterol is dangerously low like mine; in short for those who love their greens and coloured foods in general.
+Hollandaise sauce is only for you if your cholesterol is dangerously low like mine; in short for those who love their greens and coloured-foods in general; and despise cake flour.

-For your H. sauce, place 75g (about 3/4ths, don't measure it!
-It's not critical.) of the butter into a small saucepan and melt gently over a low heat.
-Once melted, set the pot aside.
+For your sauce, place 75g (about 3/4ths, don't measure it.
+It is not critical.) of the butter into a small-saucepan and melt gently over a low heat.
+Once liquid, set the pot aside.

-Separate your two eggs, pouring the egg yolks into a bowl and set it over a pot of gently boiling water, not allowing your bowl to touch the boiling water.
+Separate your two-eggs, pouring the yolks into a bowl and set it over a pot of gently boiling water, not allowing your bowl to touch the liquid.
 Beat the yolks with a fork until pale yellow and it begins to thicken.

 Keep the egg white separately.

-Add the half tablespoon of water, the lemon juice, the parsley, and the salt and black pepper to your egg yolks and beat for half a minute more.
-Whilst over the steam.
+Add the half tablespoon of water, the lemon-juice and the parsley; and the salt and black pepper to your egg yolks and beat for half a minute more.
+Whilst it is over the steam.

-Divide the remaining 25g of butter in half, adding one piece to your egg yolk mixture in the bowl and stir for a couple minutes over the steam until the butter melts and the mixture thickens.
+Divide the remaining 25g of butter in half, adding one piece to your egg-yolk mixture in the bowl and stir for a couple minutes over the steam until it melts and thickens.

 Remove from the stove and beat in the last small chunk of butter.

-Swiss chard and spinach are in fact first cousins; it's good to enjoy both; they have subtle differences in minerals and vitamins like magnesium and folate.
+They are in fact first-cousins; it's good to enjoy both.
+They have subtle differences in minerals and vitamins like magnesium and folate.

-Fresh from the garden, carefully washed to removed the slugs and other bugs, and then finely sliced and lightly blanched, spinach is a wonderful and healthy green.
-Old and over cooked it's terrible.
+Fresh from the garden, carefully washed to removed the slugs and other bugs, and then finely sliced and lightly blanched, spinach is a wonderful and nutritious green.
+Old and over-cooked it's terrible.

 Sow the seed thinly in two rows about 30cm apart, and perhaps a metre long.
-Cover it light soil and keep moist; we like to cover them with a couple branches to give partial shade.
+Cover them lightly with soil and keep moist; we like to use a couple branches to give partial-shade.

 Hopefully your spinach is nearly done.
-Break the eggs for poaching on top of your spinach, and the remaining whites left over from making your Hollandaise sauce; waste not, want not.
+Break the eggs for poaching on top of your greens, and the remaining whites left over from making your Hollandaise sauce; waste not, want not.

-Tomorrow, it's back to our healthy breakfast menu.
-That means no Hollandaise sauce; we've been experimenting with what we call our eight colors eggs Florentine; it's a lot easier and simply means dropping the parsley and a few other vegetables like tomato in with the spinach.
+Tomorrow, it's back to our usual breakfast menu.
+That means no Hollandaise sauce for another six-months; we have been experimenting with what we call our eight-colors Eggs Florentine.
+It is a lot easier and simply means dropping the parsley and a few other vegetables like tomato in with the spinach.

 This may all seem crazy and over the top to you, but it's one way to seriously move the odds in favour of you not getting one of those nasty malignant tumours; time well spent.

 We have for the last year been playing with our own hens; the difference in colour of the yolks is astounding.
 It's because they range freely in the garden, causing considerable damage I might add but getting a rich supply of carotenes and omega-3 in their diet.

 Honest injun, I taste little improvement over a thickly buttered slice of toast, spinach and poached eggs with a squeeze of fresh lemon juice and a sprinkle of parsley.
-It's a lot less PT; we won't be making this Dutch sauce very often.
+It is a lot less PT; we won't be making this Dutch sauce very often.

-Do you use low GI bread for making your toast; the added fat, fibre and protein turns this into a delicious and healthy meal.
+Do you use low GI bread for making your toast?
+The added fat, fibre and protein turn a suspect starch into a delicious and nutritious meal.

-Healthy food made fast is his motto, and frankly Hollandaise sauce doesn't really fit the bill; keep it for high and holy days.
+Nutritious-food made fast is his motto, and frankly Hollandaise sauce doesn't fit the bill; keep it for high and holy days.

-But if you are physically active and enjoyed a diet rich in coloured foods you need have no anxiety over butter and eggs; it's the refined and processed foods that should scare us.
+But if you are physically active and enjoy a diet rich in coloured foods you need have no anxiety over butter and eggs; it's the refined and processed foods that should scare us.

-One great feature of this dish is all the choline in two egg yolks; the average Western diet is at least 50% deficient in the very important B vitamin; that means generalised body inflammation and birth-defects; a lot of pain one way or another.
+One great feature of this dish is all the choline in two egg yolks; the average Western diet is at least 50% deficient in this very important B vitamin.
+That means generalised body inflammation and birth-defects; a lot of pain one way or another.